-As a person with cancer who in undergoing treatment, you are at increased risk for severe infection.
+As an older adult, you are at increased risk for severe infection.

-- Contact your physician immediately if you develop symptoms or think you may be at risk. - If you develop signs of infection as discussed with your physician, seek out medical advice and/or treatment immediately.
+- Contact your physician immediately if you develop symptoms or think you may be at risk. - If you develop signs of infection and/or dehydration as discussed with your physician, seek out medical advice and/or treatment immediately.